Ring Alarm (1st Generation) Installation Guide

 When it’s complete, the LED will be solid blue.
 Once your Base Station is set up, the LED light ring will use colour to tell you the status.
 Click here for an explanation of Base Station LED light patterns.
 Follow the app to continue the setup process.

-5. Set up Assisted Monitoring1
+5. Set up Alarm Calls1

-Assisted Monitoring sends automated calls to you and your emergency contacts whenever your Ring Alarm detects a security issue and sounds the alarm.
+Alarm Calls sends automated calls to you and your emergency contacts whenever your Ring Alarm detects a security issue and sounds the alarm.

-Find out more about Assisted Monitoring.
+Find out more about Alarm Calls.

 What is self monitoring?